 - Small landlords may have better tenant relationships, which could help them increase rent collections and maintain occupancy during the COVID pandemic.
 (24:30)

-- Multifamily has proven to be a resilient asset class during COVID, with stable rent collection during shelter-in-place orders.
+- Housing has proven to be a resilient asset class during COVID, with stable rent collection during shelter-in-place orders.
 (27:21)

 - Organizations and individuals seem to be cooperating to solve problems brought on by COVID.
 (28:29)